 Mike Lefever, of Haxtun, Colo., serves as a member of the Corn Board of the National Corn Growers Association, a farmer-led trade association with offices in St. Louis and Washington.

-On the national level, Lefever serves on the Governance Committee and as the board liaison to the Animal Ag Alliance.
+On the national level, Lefever serves on the Finance Committee and as the board liaison to the Animal Ag Alliance.
 Additionally, he serves as the chair of the Market Access Action Team.
-Previously, he has served as a member of the Nominating Committee.
+Previously, he has served as a member of the Nominating and Governance Committees.

 A graduate of both Advanced Leadership and Leadership At Its Best, Lefever is a past president of the Colorado Corn Administrative Committee.